zuilusheng722/4D-STEM-method_Demo/README.md

+4D-STEM-Method Demostration

-4D-STEM Methods involve techniques such as centroid, cross-correlation, circle Hough, and radial gradient methods for analyzing diffraction patterns obtained from four-dimensional scanning transmission electron microscopy (4D-STEM) datasets.
+4D-STEM-Method involve techniques such as centroid, cross-correlation, circle Hough, and radial gradient methods for analyzing diffraction patterns obtained from four-dimensional scanning transmission electron microscopy (4D-STEM) datasets.
 These methods utilize a hybrid pixel detector to precisely locate the deflected electron diffraction disks, thereby identifying variations in magnetic fields.